itornaza/sdc-vehicle-detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.  the `lanel` function is called at the line 238 of the `video_pipeline()` method of the `Pipelines` class.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.  the `label` function is called at the line 238 of the `video_pipeline()` method of the `Pipelines` class.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Following is an example of the heatmap application on the test images:
+Following is an example of the heatmap application on the test images as well as the display of the bounding boxes around the cars:

 ![alt text][image11]
 ![alt text][image12]